 BIOGRAPHY OF WAYNE A. I. FREDERICK, M.D., MBA, F.A.C.S.

-Dr. Wayne A. I. Frederick is a true son of Howard University—a proud and loyal exemplar of its motto: Truth and Service.
+Dr. Frederick resides in Washington D.C. with his wife, Simone, and their two children, Kirie and Wayne II.
+He is a true son of Howard University—a proud and loyal exemplar of its motto: Truth and Service.